 Secure Source: Offtake Agreements with Focus Graphite

 In June 2015, Grafoid and Focus Graphite signed two industry-first offtake agreements.
 The first offtake agreement, dubbed the “Graphene Offtake,” commits Grafoid to acquire up to a maximum of 1,000 tonnes of high-purity, large flake graphite concentrate annually for 10 years.
-The Graphene Offtake will supply Grafoid with materials for a range of next-gen graphene-based batteries (automotive and consumer electronics) and energy storage applications.
+The Graphene Offtake will supply Grafoid with materials for a range of next-generation graphene-based batteries (automotive and consumer electronics) and energy storage applications.

 The second offtake agreement, the “Polymer Offtake,” commits Grafoid to acquire up to 25,000 tonnes of high-purity graphite concentrate annually for 10 years.
 The Polymer Offtake will supply Grafoid with material for a range of graphite-based polymer applications for the automotive and aerospace industry.
 The patented graphite-polymer process for fabricating such applications was developed by Grafoid’s wholly owned subsidiary, Graflow Inc., in partnership with Rutgers University’s Advanced Polymer Materials School of Engineering (AMIPP).